Cactusman07/wordpress-react-theme-development/README.md

 # wordpress-react-theme-development
 Wordpress, React, Docker theme development (from scratch) setup.
+Full step-by-step tutorial is here: https://sammuir.co.nz/blog/wordpress-react-tutorial/

 Prerequisites: Docker Desktop, Docker Compose (should have been included with Docker on Windows and macOS) & VSCode installed.